-Here we have a Longines pocekwatch from C-1925 with a dual signature on the dial “LONGINES P. Kopmehl – Steiger Zurich”.
-They were a upscale jewelry store in Germany much Tiffany.
-The watch itself features a signed .900 silver case with coin edge on the bezel and caseback.
+Here we have a Longines pocketwatch from C-1925 with a dual signature on the dial “LONGINES P. Kopmehl – Steiger Zurich”.
+They were an upscale jewelry store in Germany much like Tiffany.
+The watch itself features a signed .900 silver case with a coin edge on the bezel and caseback.
 The case frame features some very detailed scrollwork.
-Wonderful condition that looks and feels near new.
+A wonderful condition that looks and feels near new.
 There is of course lots of great patina to the silver finish and the watch has not been cleaned or even touched in a couple of generations.
 The dial shows a bit of aging, but still wonderful.
 And have a look at those blued steel hands, very fancy.
 The movement is Longines’s own cal.
 18.79 with 15 jewels.
 The serial number on the movement matches the one on the case.
 Not something you see a lot accept for the better brands.
-The case measures 46 mm or about the size of an American 12S pocekwatch.
+The case measures 46 mm or about the size of an American 12S pocketwatch.

 When servicing this watch we feel cleaning the case only would be most appropriate.
 To polish and remove its patina doesn’t seem right.